Excoriate/repo_template_empty/docs/templates/01_context_engineering/1-prp-initial-context-base-v1.md

 >
 > **📋 Scope Definition Requirements**:
 >
+> - **Context Engineering Criticality**: Define precise contextual boundaries since we're applying context engineering practices where filling the LLM's context window with irrelevant information isn't an option.
+Every piece of context must be justified and directly contribute to task success.
 > - Identify the minimum sufficient context needed for AI to achieve the Purpose without hallucinations (e.g., for a code generation task, include only the specific programming language, framework, and architectural constraints, excluding unrelated design patterns)
 > - Define contextual boundaries that directly support the specific AI task/capability outlined in Purpose (e.g., for a machine learning model recommendation, provide only the model type, training data characteristics, and performance metrics, not the entire dataset)
 > - Specify what contextual knowledge gaps would cause AI task failure or inaccurate outputs (e.g., missing authentication protocols in a cloud service integration task would lead to incorrect API call implementations)